-Trusted by 34,000 productive teams and counting, Hubstaff has become an incredibly popular employee monitoring tool and a modern solution for businesses across the globe.
+Trusted by 34,000 teams and counting, Hubstaff has become a top employee monitoring tool and a modern solution for businesses across the globe.
 But is this enough to render the platform “good for business”?
 Our Hubstaff review has the answer.
-By exploring the company’s latest features and improvements, we bring its advantages and disadvantages to light.
+By exploring the company’s features and improvements, we bring its advantages and disadvantages to light.
 We also scratched beneath the numbers to see how Hubstaff uses the data to improve productivity and overall efficiency.
 Read on for our findings.

 Hubstaff provides a wide spectrum of features as simple solutions for multiple areas of everyday business operations.
 It stands out by focusing on employee activity rather than “undercover spying”.
 Other features like the online invoicing and the payroll software give businesses more transparency when payment hour comes.

 The scope of this Hubstaff review, however, is to establish whether the platform goes the extra mile in accommodating the needs of remote employers and employees, as well as the clients they answer to.
 And more importantly, to what extent their features and products ensure everyone on the team experiences the productivity and efficiency boost the software aims to yield.